mtchllbrrn/mtchllbrrn.github.io/_posts/2017-06-13-paper-wallet.md

 ---
 layout: post
-title: "DRAFT: Securely Transferring your ETH Off an Exchange (When a Hardware Wallet Isn't an Option)"
+title: "Securely Transferring your ETH Off an Exchange (When a Hardware Wallet Isn't an Option)"
 permalink: /paper-wallet
 ---

-Storing large amounts of ETH on an exchange [is problematic](https://medium.com/@CodyBrown/how-to-lose-8k-worth-of-bitcoin-in-15-minutes-with-verizon-and-coinbase-com-ba75fb8d0bac).
-With the rising value of ETH, it becomes more and more dangerous to store even small amounts on an exchange.
-The most secure solution is to transfer your cryptocurrency to a hardware wallet.
-Unfortunately, the Ethereum community's preferred hardware wallet, the [Ledger Nano S](https://www.ledgerwallet.com/products/12-ledger-nano-s), currently suffers a shipping time of over *two months* after placing your order.
-Two months is a long time to leave your ETH on an exchange.

 Assuming the proper steps are taken during creation, paper wallets can be nearly as secure (though less convenient) than a hardware wallet.
 Most importantly, they require no special hardware, and they allow you to transfer your ETH off of an exchange *right now*.
 Ultimately, I suggest storing any large amounts of cryptocurrency on a hardware wallet, but this guide will help you stay secure in the meantime.

-*DISCLAIMER*:  This is crypto, and you are responsible for your own actions.
+*DISCLAIMER*:  Blockchain technology is the modern Wild West, and you are responsible for your own actions.
 If you make a mistake, you might burn all of your ETH.
 Depending on your level of confidence, it may be less risky to simply leave your ETH on an exchange.
 I suggest reading through and [grokking](https://en.wikipedia.org/wiki/Grok) the entire guide before trying any of this.
 It would be best to first run through the entire process on the testnet, or with only a negligible amount of ETH on mainnet, to ensure that you're not making a mistake along the way.

 # Overview